 Brad GillieAfter spending most of the 1990’s working in rock radio in Dallas/Fort Worth, Brad Gillie turned his lifelong passion for motorsports into a job at Texas Motor Speedway.
 After joining Texas Motor Speedway’s staff Brad joined the PRN broadcast team as a Pit Reporter.

 Claire B. LangThe award-winning journalist and broadcast anchor has hosted Dialed In since 2001 when NASCAR launched on satellite radio.
 Lang is an omnipresent fixture in the NASCAR garage every weekend, providing her listeners with the most up-to-date news and interviews with the sport’s biggest personalities.

-Dave MoodyDave "The Godfather" Moody has announced at nearly 100 speedways in the U.S., Canada and Mexico.
-A multi NMPA and AP award-winner, Dave debuted on MRN Radio in 1988 and serves as announcer and pre-race host for the broadcasts of the NASCAR Sprint Cup, Nationwide and Camping World Truck Series races.
+Dave "The Godfather" Moody has announced at nearly 100 speedways in the U.S., Canada and Mexico.
+A multi-time NMPA and Associated Press award winner in both print and radio, Dave debuted on the Motor Racing Network in 1988 and serves as lead turn announcer for the network's broadcasts of NASCAR national series racing.